DOS stands for Disk Operating System and it is a command line

 reserved for second floppy), C: to access the DOSEMU

-environment including programs you install like OpenGEM in my example, D:
+environment acting as the OS including programs you install

-to access the Linux home directory
+like OpenGEM in my example, D: to access the Linux home directory (~\),

-(~\), E: to access the CD-ROM, Z:
+E: to access the CD-ROM, Z: where DOSEMU and

-where DOSEMU and all its commands reside.
+all its commands reside.

-The previous was quoted from help (in
+The following was quoted from help.

 XTM PC Emulator

-XTM PC Emulator is "a software emulation of a
+XTM PC Emulator is

-classic PC/XT computer [PC DOS 3.0] for
+"a software emulation of a classic PC/XT computer [PC DOS 3.0]

-EPOC32."
+for EPOC32."
 Within this standard application for your

-portable computer, you can run any software which would run on a
+portable computer, you can run any software which would run on

-low-end PC clones from the 1980's.
+a low-end PC clones from the 1980s.

 Graphic User Interfaces for MS-DOS Other Than